When will you visit Japan?

 Photo by Railstation.net

-So, the climate in Hokkaido is comfortable in the period.
+So, the climate in Hokkaido is hot but comfortable in July.

-In the mainland, the temperature is over 30°C every day and is over 35°C in some days.
+In the mainland, the temperature exceeds 30°C every day, and it is sometimes over 35°C.

 But the temperature in Okinawa is a few degrees lower than the mainland.